Things To Know Before You Come

 Park roads and avenues are open to the public during designated hours only.
 See our Operating Hours & Seasons page for additional information.

 Comfort Stations and picnic areas are located throughout the park.
-Please refer to these sites on the park brochure.
+Please refer to the park brochure for locations.
 In the event of closures of park facilities, notices will be posted on this page as well as our home page.
 Comfort Stations are open for visitor use during regular park hours and are closed for the winter months from mid-November through mid-March.

 Summer months can be extremely hot and humid, with occasional severe thunderstorms.
 Fall and spring are pleasant with cool temperatures and brisk winds.
 Winter weather occasionally forces the closure of some park roads and buildings depending on severity.
 Sensible seasonal dress is recommended for your visit and depending on your planned activities, should include accessories such as sunscreen, hiking boots, and extra water.